hiepnguyen57/meta-beaglebone/README.md

 This script will partition an eMMC with the minimal 2 partitions required for the boards.

-Power on the mainboard and change to usb boot.
+Power on the mainboard and switch to usb boot by press `boot configuration` button.

-`lsblk` is convenient for fiding the eMMC card.
+`lsblk` is convenient for finding the eMMC card.

 For exmple:
 ```dark@hiepnguyen:~$ lsblk